collective/collective.catalogcleanup/README.rst

 - It removes brains of which the object cannot be found.

 - It looks for non unique uids.
-There can be some legitimate reasons why some brains may have the same UID, for example when they belong to comments: the UID is inherited from the parent object.
-Those items are kept.
-For other items we accept one object and we give the other objects a new UID.
+  We accept one object and we give the other objects a new UID.

 - A simple report will be printed in the browser.
   It may look like this::